Lost Pets

 Phone local vets.
 Sometimes members of the public will take stray dogs to their local vets themselves rather than wait for a dog warden.

-It is important to put posters up everywhere – parks, streets, shops, vets, police stations, at rescues.
-The more posters the better.
-Social media sites such as Facebook and Twitter are both effective and free, and a great way to spread the word about your lost dog fast.
+Social media sites such as Facebook are both effective and free, and a great way to spread the word about your lost dog fast.

-On a practical level you should walk your usual dog walks, just in case your dog is hanging around an area he/she already knows.
+On a practical level you should walk your usual dog walks, just in case your dog is hanging around an area they are already knows.
 Look around the local area, and if you have moved house recently check your former address – dogs are clever enough to find their way back to their old house.
 Always think about places where your dog might be trapped – garages, work sites, neglected buildings, and even neighbours houses.
+You can also leave item with your scent on them in the area which may attract your dog back to the spot.

 What to do if your CAT has gone missing!

-To be absolutely sure your cat is really missing check the house thoroughly; cats have an amazing ability to hide in the smallest of spaces, check the loft, in the washing machine/tumble dryer, under beds, toy boxes, behind the fridge, in cupboards and draws etc. Cats also like to get into cars and fall asleep.
+To be absolutely sure your cat is really missing check the house thoroughly; cats have an amazing ability to hide in the smallest of spaces.
+Cats also like to get into cars and fall asleep.
 Check your vehicles and think if any delivery vehicles have been nearby.

-Go outside and look for the cat and walk around the local area.
-Don’t call your cat on your way out – as the cat may hear you and follow you and get further away from home.
-Only call on your way back to the house.
+Go outside look for the cat and walk around the local area.
 Check all roads, just in case there has been an accident.

 If a cat is out of its’ comfort zone, as far as area is concerned, it will hide and probably won’t come to you even if it hears you.
 Hopefully it will start to follow you home though.